Skip to main content

 The state piece that compounds it.

 Every state with an income tax adds its own recapture treatment on top of the federal math.
-States that decouple from §168(k) bonus depreciation also typically decouple recapture treatment — the addback recovery you took as a deduction earlier comes back as state-level recapture later.
+States that decouple from also typically decouple recapture treatment — the addback recovery you took as a deduction earlier comes back as state-level recapture later.
 A complete recapture schedule shows both layers.
 Federal-only recapture math misses 30–60% of the disposition exposure in high-tax decoupled states (CA, NJ, PA, MA, NY).

 50-STATE CONFORMITY